pohlm01/master-thesis/4_comparison.typ

 To give an example:
 The certificate chain for `www.google.com`#footnote([SHA-256 fingerprint \ `37:9A:80:C9:25:2C:66:A1:BB:89:D6:C0:C8:83:33:39:55:1D:E6:0F:D3:75:58:5C:F9:A3:18:37:03:57:A0:D6`]) has 2,486 bytes in @der format.
 The chain contains 256-bit ECDSA, RSA-2048, and RSA-4096 bit keys and signatures.
-Summing them up, the authentication related bytes transmitted in the certificate chain result in 1,248 bytes.
+Summing them up, the authentication related bytes transmitted in the certificate chain result in 1,248~bytes.
 Note that this does not contain the @ocsp staple or handshake signature included in @tab:x509_size as they are not included in the certificate chain itself.
 In comparison, a comparable Bikeshed certificate with a 256-bit ECDSA key would contain 704 authentication related bytes, assuming 280 million active @ap:pl.
 The full certificate would be 785 bytes in size.
 Thus, the X.509 certificate chain has an overhead of 1,238 bytes or 99~% while the Bikeshed certificate has an overhead of 81 bytes or 12~%.
-Even though this is only a single example, this shows that the X.509/@asn1 format produces a significant overhead, that can be reduced by introducing a new certificate format.
+Even though we only analyzed a single example that closely, this shows that the X.509/@asn1 format produces a significant overhead, that can be reduced by introducing a new certificate format.
+An analysis of the certificate chains of the top websites provides shows that certificates are often even bigger than our example.
+#cite(<dennis_cert_size>, form: "author") investigated the size of certificate chains send by roughly 75,000 of the Tranco the top sides~@tranco.
+It shows that the 5#super[th] percentile of certificate chains is 2308~bytes big and the median certificate chain has even 4032~bytes.
+Applying existing certificate compression algorithms, this reduces to 1619~bytes and 3243~bytes, respectively~@dennis_cert_size.
+This shows that @mtc is almost always smaller in practice, even when using classical authentication algorithms instead of @pq.

 == Update mechanism considerations <sec:update_size>
 As with many optimizations, one does not get the results from @sec:certificate_size without a trade.
 The @mtc architecture requires the @rp to regularly update the tree heads it trusts, as shown in Step 5 of @fig:mtc_overview.
 To pull the updates, the @rp regularly requires a connection to the Transparency Service.

-This update mechanism is the reason why the @mtc architecture cannot replace all X.509 based @pki:pl.
+This update mechanism is the reason the @mtc architecture cannot replace all X.509 based @pki:pl.
 For the @tls use cases, the updates are feasible.
 There are a few common use cases for @tls:
 For public websites served via @https and visited by a browser, the browser requires a connection to the internet anyway.